slatedb/slatedb/rfcs/0004-checkpoints.md

 }
 ```

-Finally, we’ll also allow users to create checkpoints using the admin CLI:
+Finally, we’ll also allow users to create/refresh/delete/list checkpoints using the admin CLI:

 ```bash
 $ slatedb create-checkpoint --help